sbulav/sbulav.github.io/_posts/2024-08-20-running-testcontainers-in-kubernetes.md

             ]
 ```

-In this Deployment, I cmonfiguring Kubedock to listen for incoming connections
+In this Deployment, I am configuring Kubedock to listen for incoming connections
 on port 2475.
 I also disable dind(docker in docker) and expose ports of created
 test containers via the built-in reverse-proxy.